Food-Truck-TrackR-Build-Week/back-end/README.md

 - username and password are required
 - returns a JSON web token - include `{ authorization: Bearer <token> }` in request headers to access restricted endpoints

+GET /api/trucks - restricted, returns an array of truck objects

+GET /api/trucks/:id - restricted, returns the truck with the given id

+POST /api/trucks - restricted, creates a new truck

+PUT /api/trucks/:id - restricted, updates the truck with the given id

+DELETE /api/trucks/:id - restricted, deletes the truck with the given id